Trump attacks, economic fears focus spotlight on Fed's Powell speech

 And as warning signs about a possible recession flash red, any misstep threatens to roil financial markets -- which are expecting, even demanding, more rate cuts -- and that would be sure to stoke Trump's anger anew.

-After some communication misfires, the Fed chief will have another opportunity to send a clear message in a highly-anticipated speech Friday at an annual gathering of central bankers and economists in Jackson Hole, Wyoming.
+After some communication misfires, the Fed chief will have another opportunity to send a clear message in his highly-anticipated speech at an annual gathering of central bankers and economists in Jackson Hole, Wyoming.

+But even there, against the backdrop of the majestic Grand Teton mountains, Powell won't be safe from Trump's Twitter blasts.

+Although he appointed Powell to his position, Trump has excoriated him almost daily for raising the key interest rate too quickly last year, and is calling on the Fed to cut rates drastically to help the economy and weaken the US dollar.

 Federal Reserve Chairman Jerome Powell is walking a narrow path as he tries to send a clear signal about interest rates